keymanapp/s.keyman.com/App_Data/jobs/continuous/deploy/README.md

 script within one minute of it exiting.

 .MUST_DEPLOY is created by /api/deploy.php when it is called with a valid key.
 The key is configured as an environment variable in Azure.
+The deployment webhook is triggered by GitHub when commits are pushed to master.

 Logs are visible in Kudu interface.
 If the deploy is already running, this will trigger another deploy a few seconds after the current deploy finishes.